 - 1. Set guard and anti-kickback pawls to proper height to serve as a partial barrier. - 2.
 The saw blade can throw the workpiece over the fence if the blade is pushed backwards into workpiece.
 You or others can be hit and injured by the thrown workpiece.
 Start a crosscut with the blade in its rearmost position. - 3.
-If the blade is pulled through the workpiece beyond the middle of the blade, it can: - pick up and throw the cut-off section of the workpiece which could hit and injure you or others in the area, or; - lift or move the held-down section of the workpiece and pull your hand into the blade as the blade is returned.
+If the blade is pulled through the workpiece beyond the middle of the blade, it can: - pick up and throw the cut-off section of the workpiece which could hit and injure you or others in the area, or; - of the workpiece and pull your hand into the blade as the blade is returned.
 Pull the saw blade through the workpiece to the distance shown below.